wardle/dmd/README.md

 Implementation of the UK NHS dictionary of medicines and devices (dm+d).

 This is a lightweight library and microservice for UK dm+d data.

-It is a thin wrapper around the dm+d data; providing a fast key value backing store functionality.
+It is a thin wrapper around the dm+d data; `dmd` creates a SQLite file-based database and a set of APIs including for the JVM (e.g. Clojure) and via HTTP (via other programming languages).
+As SQLite databases use a very stable file format, they are extremely good as acting as containers for rich data, such as dm+d, as well as for archival purposes.
+The data can be used directly from a range of programming languages as most modern systems have SQLite bindings.

 The test harness contains an extract of dm+d data that represents public sector information licensed under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
 These data